tintindas/leetcode-solutions/Stack/Easy/20. Valid Parentheses/README.md

 ## Main Concept

-**Stacks** - A stack is a first-in-last-out data structure.
+**Stacks** - A stack is a last-in-first-out (LIFO) data structure.
 It is especially useful for keeping track of the most recently inserted elements.

 ## Solution Explained